xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 If required, the administrator can change the Brands block location using [Webmaster mode](https://devs.x-cart.com/webinars_and_video_tutorials/using_webmaster_mode_in_x-cart_5.html).

 By default, the brands in the Brands block and on the Brands page are sorted alphabetically.
-The store administrator can change the order in which brands are displayed via the addon settings.
+The store administrator can change the order in which brands are displayed there via the Shop by Brand addon settings.

-The Brands block and the Brands page on the storefront display only the brands that have products with a greater than zero inventory.
+The Brands block and the Brands page on the storefront only display brands that have products with a greater than zero inventory.
 If you want brands with products that are out of stock to also be displayed, enable the option _Show all_ for the setting **How to show out of stock products** in the {% link "Customer Zone settings" ref_qAZlJxZm %} section (**Store setup** > **Cart & Checkout**).
 ![general.png]({{site.baseurl}}/attachments/ref_2LetICls/general.png)

-Any brands that do not have products assigned to them will not be displayed.
+Any brands that do not have products assigned to them will not be displayed in any case.

 {% note warning %}
 Enabling the option _Show all_ for the setting **How to show out of stock products** in the {% link "Customer Zone settings" ref_qAZlJxZm %} will affect not just the display of brands, but will enable the display of out-of-stock products throughout the store.
 {% endnote %}

-The store administrator can adjust the addon settings:
+The Shop by Brand addon settings are as follows:

 ![settings.png]({{site.baseurl}}/attachments/ref_2LetICls/settings.png)

-* **Which global attribute field is the product brand?** The global attribute field that should be used for brands.
-Before any global attribute fields become available for selection here, they need to be {% link "configured" ref_HzMkgc0q %}.
+* **Which global attribute field is the product brand?** This setting is for you to specify the global attribute field that should be used for brands.
+If you have any global attribute fields configured in your store, their names will be provided in the drop-down box as a list so you can select one of them.
+If you do not have any global attribute fields, you will need to {% link "create" ref_HzMkgc0q %} at least one so it will become available for selection here.

-* **Order brands on the Brands page by**: The available options are "Brand names" (alphabetically), "Admin-defined order" and "Number of products".
+* **Order brands on the Brands page by**: This settings determines the order in which brand names are listed on the Brands page.
+The available options are "Brand names" (alphabetically), "Admin-defined order" and "Number of products".

 * **Enable pagination on the Brands page**: Should be enabled only if the store has a lot of brands.